Pharma & Healthcare Products Handling

 Pharmaceuticals are a critical industry that moves one trillion dollars per year.
 Temperature changes during transportation can be a serious threat to the integrity of these sensible products.

-Transporting healthcare products by air needs the establishment of complex logistical methods to maintain shipment’s integrity.
+Transporting healthcare products by air needs complex logistical methods to maintain shipment’s integrity.
 It requires specific equipment, storage facilities, harmonized handling procedures and, above all, strong cooperation among the cold chain partners.

 Temperature Control Regulations (TCR)

 The IATA Temperature Control Regulations (TCR) addresses temperature management issues identified by the industry.
 This manual provides the requirements and standards for the transportation and handling of pharmaceutical products, including the compulsory use of the Time and Temperature Sensitive Label.

 Mandatory from 1 July 2012, the IATA Time and Temperature Sensitive Label is a shipment label specific for the healthcare industry.
 It must be affixed to all shipments booked as time and temperature sensitive cargo and indicate the external transportation temperature range of the shipment.

 It is the responsibility of the shipper (or designated shipper’s agent by service agreement) to ensure that the label is applied properly for time and temperature sensitive healthcare cargo shipments booked as such.